What is an Email Client? And Do I Really Need One?

 Are Email Clients Secure?

 Like any piece of software, email clients can have vulnerabilities.
 But if you stick to applications from reputable companies, you’re on the safe side.
-These companies are more likely to prioritize security, and if any issues arise, they usually fix them quickly.
+These companies are more likely to prioritize email security, and if any issues arise, they usually fix them quickly.

 Using secure transmission protocols is equally important.
 Without these protocols, attackers can intercept, modify, or reroute your emails.
 Two such protocols are IMAP TLS and SMTP SSL, which encrypt the communication between your email client and the server.
 This way, eavesdroppers can’t understand what’s being exchanged even if they manage to intercept it.